-Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILIT IES AND SER VICES Educational and Cultural Facilities 2 The proposed project includes the construction of a new greenhouse on private land and will not contribute to any change in educational or cultural facilities or affect access to or capacity of educational or cultural facilities.
-Commercial Facilities 2 The proposed project includes the construction of a new greenhouse.
+Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILIT IES AND SER VICES Educational and Cultural Facilities 2 The proposed project includes installation of a well on private land and will not contribute to any change in educational or cultural facilities or affect access to or capacity of educational or cultural facilities.
+Commercial Facilities 2 The proposed project includes installation of a well.
 The proposed project will increase agricultural production, resulting in a net positive impact to the applicant's farm commercial output and a positive benefit to surrounding commercial enterprises who purchase and sell the produce; however, the project will not put undue pressure on commercial facilities.
-Health Care and Social Services 2 The proposed project includes the construction of a new greenhouse on private land and will not affect access to or capacity of health care and social services.
-Solid Waste Disposal / Recycling 2 The proposed project includes the construction of a new greenhouse.
-The proposed project may cause an increase in short-term generation of solid waste during construction.
+Health Care and Social Services 2 The proposed project includes installation of a well on private land and will not affect access to or capacity of health care and social services.
+Solid Waste Disposal / Recycling 2 The proposed installation of a well may cause an increase in short-term generation of solid waste during construction.
 All construction debris will be disposed of at the proper facilities for the debris type (i.e., construction waste).
+Dirt that becomes debris as part of the project will remain onsite and be spread out to ensure it doesn't cause a runoff hazard to neighboring property.
 The project will not contribute to long-term needs or changes to solid waste disposal and recycling.
-Wastewater / Sanitary Sewers 2 The construction of a greenhouse is not expected to result in significant changes in wastewater or sanitary sewer generation.
+Wastewater / Sanitary Sewers 2 The installation of a water well is not expected to result in significant changes in wastewater or sanitary sewer generation.
 Sewage will not be generated from the project.
 No new wastewater or sanitary sewer connections are required for this project.
+Water Supply 2 The proposed project is limited to construction of a water well on an existing farm.
+There are no sole source aquifers in Puerto Rico, therefore, the well installation will not significantly impact groundwater or aquifer storage/recharge.
+Additionally, installation of a water well may reduce demand from the municipal water supply, as the applicant will have their own source of water to supply their crops.

-Water Supply 2 The proposed project includes the construction of a greenhouse.
-The proposed project activities includes connecting the greenhouse to a water supply on the property which may increase water usage on the property.
-The greenhouse will be connected to municipal water provided by PRASA and all necessary permits will be obtained by the applicant.
-Public Safety - Police, Fire and Emergency Medical 2 The proposed project includes the construction of a greenhouse on private land and will not affect public safety concerns such as police, fire, and emergency medical services.
-Parks, Open Space and Recreation 2 The proposed project includes the construction of a greenhouse on private land and will not result in any changes to access or use of parks, open space, and recreation areas.
-Transportation and Accessibility 2 The proposed project includes the construction of a greenhouse on private land and will have no relation to transportation services.
+Public Safety - Police, Fire and Emergency Medical 2 The proposed project includes installation of a well on private land and will not affect public safety concerns such as police, fire, and emergency medical services.
+Parks, Open Space and Recreation 2 The proposed project includes installation of a well on private land and will not result in any changes to access or use of parks, open space, and recreation areas.
+Transportation and Accessibility 2 The proposed project includes installation of a well on private land and have no relation to transportation services.
 The proposed activities will not result in any changes in transportation and accessibility.

-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project includes the construction of a greenhouse.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project includes installation of a well.
 The project is not located in proximity to unique natural features or water resources; therefore, construction activities will not affect quality or access to these resources.
-Vegetation, Wildlife 2 Project activities include new construction of a greenhouse.
+Vegetation, Wildlife 2 The proposed project includes installation of a well.
 The project area has already been previously disturbed for residential home placement and farm operations; therefore, the project is not anticipated to result in any new impacts to trees, vegetation, wildlife or native plant communities.
-No tree clearing or pruning is anticipated prior to greenhouse construction. -- --
+No tree clearing or pruning is anticipated prior to greenhouse construction.